Marques Ogden

-Marques Ogden (born November 15, 1980) is a former American football offensive tackle and center.
-He had stints with the Jacksonville Jaguars, the Baltimore Ravens, the Buffalo Bills, and the Tennessee Titans until August 2007, when he was cut.
+Marques Ogden (born November 15, 1980) is an American former professional football offensive tackle and center.
+He was selected by the Jacksonville Jaguars in the sixth round of the 2003 NFL draft.
+He had stints with the Jaguars, Scottish Claymores, Baltimore Ravens, Buffalo Bills, Tennessee Titans, Reading Express and Triangle Torch.
 He is the brother of Hall of Fame offensive tackle Jonathan Ogden.

 Education and early career

-Ogden is a 2002 graduate of Howard University with a Bachelor of Science in Finance, with emphasis on construction and cost accounting.
-He was also part of their NCAA Division I football team.
-In 2005, he participated in a program through the University of Southern California on project development and construction developed specifically for NFL players hoping to diversify after their football career.
+Ogden graduated from Howard University in 2002 with a Bachelor of Science in Finance, with an emphasis on construction and cost accounting.
+While at Howard, he played for the NCAA Division I football team.
+In 2005, he participated in a University of Southern California program on project development and construction, designed specifically for NFL players preparing for post-football careers.

 After retirement

 After retiring from the NFL, Ogden formed a company called Kayden Premier Enterprises Inc., an earth-moving company based out of Baltimore, Maryland.
 After going out of business in 2012, he received financial aid from the Gene Upshaw Players Assistance Trust Fund.
 He has since become a public speaker and has been involved with the National Youth Football Organization in a coach-like role.

+While developing his business from 2013 to 2016, Marques took on various roles including speaking at small events and working as a birthday clown and a private football coach.
+Eventually, Marques landed his first formal speaking event when he spoke at Miller-Motte College in Wilmington, North Carolina, for their 100th commencement ceremony.